clehner/ross-auth/README.md

 * Add the list of admins.
 * Add the secret which is in couch_httpd_auth.secret in the CouchDB config.
+* Use `git update-index --assume-unchanged` to prevent edits to credentials.js from being tracked by git.

 ## Usage